Australian Customs and Border Protection Service (ACBPS) manages the security and integrity of Australia's borders.

 From 1 July 2015, the Department of Immigration and Border Protection and the Australian Customs and Border Protection Service will be consolidated into a single Department of Immigration and Border Protection.
 At this time, the Australian Border Force, a single frontline operational border agency, will be established within the department.

-The agency is a national organisation employing more than 5500 people in Australia and overseas, with its central office in Canberra.
-It has a fleet of ocean-going patrol vessels and contracts two aerial surveillance providers for civil maritime surveillance and response.
+We employ more than 5000 people in Australia and overseas and our central office is in Canberra.
+We have a fleet of ocean-going patrol vessels and contract two aerial surveillance providers for civil maritime surveillance and response.

 Protecting the Australian community through the interception of illegal drugs and firearms is a high priority and sophisticated techniques are used to target high-risk aircraft, vessels, cargo, postal items and travellers.
 This includes intelligence analysis, computer-based analysis, detector dogs and various other technologies.

-The CEO heads Australian Customs and Border Protection Service with the support of two Deputy Chief Executive Officers (DCEOs).
+The CEO heads ACBPS with the support of two Deputy Chief Executive Officers (DCEOs).

 - Border Management